 I have to say, for the first time in forever every guest finished every bite of dinner.
 When do you ever see it?
 I was mid sentence when I looked around and realized that there was not one bite of food left behind.
 That’s how you know dinner was a hit!

+I hope you guys loved this magical Disney Frozen party as much as I did.
 Stay tuned next month – the next party in the Disney Dinners series is Princess and the Frog!

 Want more Frozen?
-Watch this:
+Watch the episode: